 Applications to responsive mode opportunities are changing

-The overall processes and principles of responsive mode opportunities are remaining the same, although interactions between applicants and assessors and UKRI through the Funding Service will be a different experience.
+The overall principles of responsive mode opportunities remain the same, but interactions between applicants and assessors and UKRI through the Funding Service will be different.

 Responsive mode opportunities will use a core application question set and assessment criteria.